NaabSunde/RentukkaGym/README.md

 #### Equipment
 - [ ] The treadmill's belt seems to be EOL once again, treadmill is out-of-service at the moment.
+- [ ] One inclined bench is missing a plastic cover
 - [x] The wooden slab has caused multiple accidents, so it will be replaced with a proper step board.
 Use plates for calve raises in the meantime.
 - [x] ~~The treadmill's belt might be broken, treadmill is out-of-service at the moment~~ Disassembled, cleaned and assembled.
 Should™ be working now, but keep your eyes open
 - [x] ~~Squat rack's bolts are just a bit loose (and one is missing)~~ Tightened the bolts, one is still missing